 This is probably the most important and often overlooked part.
 You need to create a pitch as to why someone should work with you.
 Whether your audience is small or large or you have a big follower count or not, the advertiser wants to see how you're going to showcase your unique perspective.
 This needs to be relatable to your readers but also work for the brand.
 I break down a v very clear idea, with example on how to write a pitch in this post, but the basic idea is you need to think about this if you'd really like to work on this campaign.

 A great way to increase your profits with sponsors is by growing your reader base, your page views, and your social media followers.
 Improving your traffic is a big key in monetizing any site.
 A few ways to do this?
 Have a clean site design, be consistent (on your blog and social media), have a point to your posts, write interesting and engaging content, and share images that your audience would like.
-Also, it’s awesome if you can create evergreen content that will be posted and shared 1,000s of times.
-My post on The Ultimate Guide to A Weekend in Nashville has now been shared over 9,000 times and daily I get 100s of hits from that single post.
+Also, it's awesome if you can create evergreen content that will be posted and shared 1,000s of times.
+My post on The Ultimate Guide to A Weekend in Nashville has now been shared over 45,000 times and daily I get hundreds of hits from that single post.

 Check out my full guide on Making Money as a Blogger.